the-cult-of-integral/discord-raidkit/README.md

 **Warning**

 Do not trust anyone on Discord claiming to be the creator of this project.
-The only way to contact the creator of this project now is through this email address: `discord-raidkit-12@proton.me`
+As of June 2022, the only way to contact the creator of this project now is through this email address: `discord-raidkit-12@proton.me`

 ---